 Bank: Commonwealth Bank of Australia

 It is a requirement for your Payer Reference Code to be included on your EFT transaction so that the Department can allocate your payment against the correct payer/project(s).

-Due to changes to its Royalties Management System, DMP Regional Offices can no longer accept royalty payments.
+Due to changes to its Royalties Management System, DMIRS Regional Offices can no longer accept royalty payments.
 The only acceptable form of payment method is by cheque or EFT as outlined above.

 For Barrow Island RRR / Penalties